fastruby/blog/_posts/2020-02-10-calculate-tech-debt-using-skunk-on-github-actions.md

           fi
 ```

-There is some `bash` _magic_ in there.
-The GitHub Action will do one thing if
+There is some `bash` logic in there: The GitHub Action will [compare your branch vs. master](https://github.com/fastruby/skunk#comparing-one-branch-vs-another) if
-you are within the context of a pull request (compare action), and another thing
+it is running within the context of a pull request, or [generate a tech debt report](https://github.com/fastruby/skunk#getting-a-sorted-list-of-stinkiest-files) if
-if it is running a commit pushed to the `master` branch.
+it is running a commit pushed to the `master` branch.

 One last thing I had to add was a step to generate [SimpleCov](https://github.com/colszowka/simplecov)'s
 resultset JSON file.
 Skunk is most useful when it considers code coverage data.